walezbee/AzureFunMigration/Hands-on lab/Before the HOL - Line-of-business application migration.md

 1. Deploy the template **SmartHotelHost.json** to a new resource group.
 This template deploys a virtual machine running nested Hyper-V, with 4 nested VMs.
 This comprises the 'on-premises' environment which you will assess and migrate during this lab.

     You can deploy the template by clicking on the 'Deploy to Azure' button below.
+You will need to create a new resource group.
 The suggested resource group name to use is **SmartHotelHostRG**.
+You will also need to select a location close to you to deploy the template to and agree to the terms and conditions.
+Then click **Purchase**.

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fcloudworkshop.blob.core.windows.net%2Fline-of-business-application-migration%2Fmar-2020-updates%2FSmartHotelHost.json" target="_blank">![Button to deploy the SmartHotelHost template to Azure.](images/BeforeTheHOL/deploy-to-azure.png "Deploy the SmartHotelHost template to Azure")</a>